 There are so many reasons why representation matters; seeing yourself and your experiences reflected in the world at large literally saves lives.
 Representation also helps us envision more clearly what success can look like, as well as how varied the paths to get there can be.
-This is especially important as Black womxn have endured systemic oppression, generation after generation and have lacked adequate representation in key positions of power as a result.
+This is especially important as Black women have endured systemic oppression, generation after generation and have lacked adequate representation in key positions of power as a result.

 Tennis player Serena Williams has scored more Grand Slam single titles wins than any other person during the open era.
-While she’s an accomplished athlete, she’s also provided immeasurable positive Black female representation in a pre-dominantly white sport.
-Not only is she inspiring Black womxn to enter these spaces, but she’s doing it all while being one of the highest-paid female athletes in the world, holding honours like Sports Illustrated magazine’s Sportsperson of the Year and so much more.
+While she’s an accomplished athlete, she’s also provided immeasurable positive Black female representation in a predominantly white sport.
+Not only is she inspiring Black women to enter these spaces, but she’s doing it all while being one of the highest-paid female athletes in the world, holding honours like Sports Illustrated magazine’s Sportsperson of the Year and so much more.

-We know her best for the long-running television series Grey’s Anatomy — but Shonda Rhimes’ work far extends the hit medical drama.
+We know her best for the long-running television series, Grey’s Anatomy — but Shonda Rhimes’ work far extends the hit medical drama.
 Never forget, back in 2007, Rhimes was on the list for TIME magazine’s 100 People Who Help Shape the World.
 Similar to Geena Davis’ strategy to counter sexism in Hollywood (avoid presumed gender), Rhimes is known for her colour-blind casting technique — she avoided giving any of her characters last names (or race) for the Grey’s pilot — resulting in a diverse cast loaded with the best actors for their parts.
 We can’t wait to see what else is in store for her Netflix deal.

 Former broadcast journalist and former Governor General, Michaëlle Jean, not only had to overcome incredible adversity as a refugee from Haiti, but she has showed young Black Canadians what success with integrity in multiple fields looks like.
-She is the first Haitian-Canadian to hold public office between 2005 and 2010 and we are still waiting for the next one at this level; in her time in this role, Jean used the opportunity to help raise awareness of victims of domestic violence as well as to fight for Indigenous rights.
+She is the first Haitian-Canadian to hold public office between 2005 and 2010, and we are still waiting for the next one at this level.
+In her time in this role, Jean used the opportunity to help raise awareness of victims of domestic violence as well as to fight for Indigenous rights.

-Kamala Devi Harris is a lawyer and the current sitting vice president of the United States, and arguably in the second most powerful seat in the country; we want more of this.
+Kamala Devi Harris is a lawyer and the current sitting vice president of the United States, arguably putting her in the second most powerful seat in the country; we want more of this.
 It took 49 presidential elections to get this one right, and we can only hope it’s the first step for Harris towards presidency.
-She is impressive by any measure, and an inspiring role model for any little girl, but in a country that has proven oppressive for so many Black womxn more often than not, this is an important win.
+She is impressive by any measure, and an inspiring role model for any little girl, but in a country that has proven oppressive for so many Black women more often than not, this is an important win.

 Mae Carol Jemison

-Queer womxn of colour make life better.
+Queer women of colour make life better.
 Orange is the New Black and The Handmaid’s Tale’s Samira Wiley is no exception.
 While fans of the Netflix series are all too familiar with her character Poussey Washington’s devastating storyline — the messaging of Black Lives Matter was an important one.
 Wiley generously gave herself to the role, the plot and our understanding of the issue.
-Off-screen, she provided inspiration for queer womxn when she married OITNB writer Lauren Morelli in real life.
+Off-screen, she provided inspiration for queer women when she married OITNB writer Lauren Morelli in real life.

 Rita F. Pierson

-An educator and activist, Rita Pierson brings attention forward the idea that each of us needs a champion.
+An educator and activist, Rita Pierson brings attention to the idea that each of us needs a champion.
 As a school principal in America’s notoriously unequal education system, Pierson fought for success in education for all her students, and was known for her belief that every child deserves an adult who won’t give up on them.
 Representation in school at every level needs to happen so students can see themselves reflected, including highest positions of leadership, and Rita Pierson achieved just that, following in a long line of educators herself.